fbpx

 • The colored light show helps to get sharper shots, but it also detracts somewhat from the ambiance of the candles.

-Is Petra by Night worth it?
+Is seeing Petra at night worth it?

 Petra at Night Jordan